 Rats are excellent climbers!
 They can climb up the brickwork, wood, and other objects.
 That means they can easily get onto your roof and into your home using any gaps between your house and roof.

 Rats can also climb trees very, very easily!
 Any trees that overhang your property is a risk and will be used by rats to get onto your roof.

 I’ve put this right at the top of the list.
 After all, it is often overlooked as a rat entry point because it is difficult to see, investigate, and fix any issues.

 These are easy to see, especially at the bottom of your home.
-You may have holes in your brickwork that have been left there when cables and pipes have been removed.
+For example, you may have holes in your brickwork left when cables and pipes have been removed.

 It would be best if you sealed these holes in your brickwork straight away.